 Can I Use US Dollars in Jamaica?
 Jamaica USD vs JMD Guide

 Can I Use US Dollars in Jamaica?
-Jamaica USD vs JMD Guide (2025)
+A Simple USD vs JMD Guide (2025)

 Best Jamaica Travel Guide Real Jamaica.
 Real guidance.
 From people who are here.

 Can I use US dollars in Jamaica?
-Yes—here’s the smart way to do it.
+Yes—here’s the simple way to avoid overpaying.

-Best strategy Carry USD for tourist services + keep some JMD for local spending.
+Best strategy Carry USD (small bills) + keep a little JMD for local spending.

-Common mistake Over-exchanging to JMD, then paying in USD-priced areas and losing twice on conversion.
+Common mistake Exchanging too much to JMD, then paying for USD-priced items and losing on conversion.

 Where is USD accepted in Jamaica?

-Taxi / Private driver Often quoted in USD USD accepted; change may be JMD
+Taxi / Private driver Often USD USD accepted; change may be JMD

-Tours & excursions Usually quoted in USD USD accepted; some accept cards too
+Tours & excursions Usually USD USD accepted; cards often possible

-Resorts / hotels Often USD-based pricing USD accepted; cards are common
+Resorts / hotels USD pricing is common USD and cards widely used

 Should I bring Jamaican dollars or US dollars?

-Use USD for Taxis/private drivers, tours, excursions, many tourist-zone purchases.
+Use USD for Tours, attractions, airport transfers, private drivers, and many resort-area purchases.

-Use JMD for Local shops, non-tourist areas, small day-to-day purchases.
+Use JMD for Local food spots, small shops, tips in local areas, and day-to-day purchases.

 Example scenario